NewForester/notes-html/md/html5-elements.md

 Does a section have article or vice versa or are they mutually exclusive ?
 There are no guidelines and nesting is perfectly possible.

-Many of the other elements new with HTML5 may the thought of as structural elements:
+Many of the other elements new with HTML5 may be thought of as structural elements:

  1. bdi       - used to isolate text that might be formatted in a different direction from its surroundings
  1. dialog    - defines a dialogue box or window